fernandoPalluzzi/lstmContacts/README.md

 The search module only requires the base R environment (>= 4.0), that can be installed following the instructions at https://www.r-project.org.
 The lstmContacts library already comes with contact data library and supplementary annotations required by the R module.

 The LSTM-based library requires the installation of Python (>= 3.8) and the tensorflow-gpu library (>= 2.4), together with core computational Python libraries, including numpy, pandas, tabulate, scipy, and matplotlib.
 To facilitate the correct execution of the software, the installation of Conda is recommended (https://docs.conda.io/projects/conda/en/latest/user-guide/install).
 The lstmContacts repository provides a **tfenv.yml** file that can be used to install all the required dependencies.
-Please, follow these instruction from a bash terminal:
+Please, follow these instructions from a bash terminal:

 ```
 # After installing Conda, activate the base Conda environment